 How to Create an Accession

-Create Accession is a page where you can enter information required to create a new accession.
+You will be directed to a page where you can enter information required to create a new accession.

 - Choose from the drop-down menu the collection that the accession will be associated with.